Mark Taper Forum at Center Theatre Group

-Fifteen-year-old Heidi Schreck earned her college tuition by winning Constitutional debate competitions across the United States.
-Now, the three-time Obie Award winner recalls her teenage self in order to trace the profound relationship between four generations of women in her own family and the founding document that dictated their rights and citizenship.
-This hilarious, hopeful, and "achingly human" (Exeunt Magazine) exploration features Schreck alongside original Broadway cast members Mike Iveson and New York City high school student Rosdely Ciprian, and is directed by Obie Award winner Oliver Butler.
+Fifteen year old Heidi earned her college tuition by winning Constitutional debate competitions across the United States.
+In this hilarious, hopeful and achingly human new play, she resurrects her teenage self in order to trace the profound relationship between four generations of women and the founding document that shaped their lives.

-(Performer) is a freshman in high school who lives with her mom in New York City.
+(Performer) is a sophomore in high school who lives with her mom in New York City.
 Rosdely graduated from Barbizon Modeling School in 2012, was an extra for the 2014 movie Annie, and also played the title role in Annie at her school in 2017.
 She has a passion for acting and an affinity for technology and helps her community as a Girl Scout Senior.
 Rosdely has participated in various summer programs and sometimes helps judge debates with her teacher Mr. Beattie.
+Instagram: @rosdely.star

 (Performer) has appeared in dozens of productions in NYC and beyond.
 Public Theater: Gatz (with the award-winning Elevator Repair Service); the recent revival of David Hare's Plenty; Measure for Measure; Arguendo.
 New York Theatre Workshop: as Ernest Hemingway's alter ego Jake Barnes in The Select/The Sun Also Rises; The Sound and the Fury; Fondly, Collette Richland.
 Other recent theater: Everyone's Fine with Virginia Woolf (ERS/Abrons); the Obie-winning A Beautiful Day...Great Lakes (New Georges); The World My Mama Raised (Clubbed Thumb); Crime or Emergency (PS 122); and How to Get into Buildings (New Georges).
 TV: "Orange Is the New Black."